Below-zero wind chills hammer the Northeast as extreme cold weather moves in

-Wind chill warnings and advisories encompass all of Maine, New Hampshire, Vermont, Massachusetts, Rhode Island and Connecticut early Saturday, according to the National Weather Service.
+The wind chill warnings and advisories encompassing all of Maine, New Hampshire, Vermont, Massachusetts, Rhode Island and Connecticut are likely to continue through Saturday morning.
 Nearly all of the state of New York and northern counties in Pennsylvania are also threatened by plunging temperatures.

-Higher temperatures are on the horizon Sunday.
-But until then, officials across multiple states have urged the public to hunker down indoors and opened shelters and warming centers to provide some aid to those who need it, particularly for vulnerable groups experiencing homelessness.
+Until higher temperatures arrive Sunday, officials across multiple states have urged the public to hunker down indoors and opened shelters and warming centers to provide some aid to those who need it, particularly for vulnerable groups experiencing homelessness.

 People are also reading…